leanprover/lean3/doc/export_format.md

 ------------------

 A hierarchical name is essentially a list of strings and integers.
-Each hierarchical name has a unique identifier: a unsigned integer.
+Each hierarchical name has a unique identifier: an unsigned integer.
 The unsigned integer 0 denotes the _anonymous_ hierarchical name.
 We can also view it as the empty name.
 The following commands are used to define hierarchical names in the export file.